buahaha/aa-memberaudit/README.md

 Finally you want to setup permission to define which users / groups will have access to which parts of the app.
 Check out [permissions](#permissions) for details.

-Congratulations you are now ready to use memberaudit!
+Congratulations you are now ready to use Member Audit!

 ## Updating